 I defined another data structure per chunk called a distance field, which just stores for each cube the distance to the rock surface.
 This is derived from the density matrix using a type of flood fill algorithm.
 Using this distance field, I could quickly test how far the submarine is from the rock surface to spot a collision.
 Since the submarine has a capsule shape, we can get a reliable collision detection by testing the centre of the front sphere and the rear sphere.
 Unfortunately, it took a long time to calculate the distance field, which means the start-up time of the game became intolerable.
 I considered loading the distance field from file, but this would mean another 6MB to download.
 I abandoned this approach.

 Next, I looked at using the ODE4j physics library for collision detection.
 This is derived from the ODE physics library and ported to Java.
 Antz recently ported this to LibGDX.
-The advantage of the Bullet physics library is that, being pure Java, it is supported by the HTML client, whereas Bullet, being a C++ library wrapped in a JNI layer, is not.
+The advantage of the ODE4j physics library is that, being pure Java, it is supported by the HTML client, whereas Bullet, being a C++ library wrapped in a JNI layer, is not.

 The ODE library has a number of collision functions between geometry objects.
 We are only interested in collisions between the submarine and the terrain.